Sachin-Suresh/laravel-dev/kstych/docs/demo-app.md

 <img src="../images/demo_application_images/sample_dir_str.png" width="250" height="200" />

-Following is the sample `BlogPost.php` controller code that uses the basic resource controllers and is customized with SQL queries to do perform the CRUD operations-insert,delete and update in `posts` table.
+Following is the sample `BlogPost.php` controller code that uses the basic resource controllers and is customized with SQL queries to do perform the CRUD operations-insert, delete and update in the `posts` table.

 **Contoller:** `/custom/ext/packages/BlogPost/Controller/BlogPost.php`